ocadotechnology/newrelic-alerts-configurator/alerts-configurator/README.md

 ```

 ## Policy configuration
-To configure your alerts policy in NewRelic you just need to create and pass your policy configuration to NewRelic Alerts synchronizer.
+To configure your alerts policy in NewRelic you just need to create and pass your policy configuration to NewRelic Alerts configurator.
 Policy configuration can be created using simple builder:
 ```java
 PolicyConfiguration.builder()